amsik/liquor-tree/docs/source/index.md

       data: function() {
         return {
           treeData: [
-            // see below the format of data
+            // see above the format of data
           ],
           treeOptions: {
             miltiple: false